-Buhari’s new cabinet – Daily Trust
+Buhari’s New Cabinet – Daily Trust

 There are some ministers that did very well in the first term and deserve a return, but many performed below expectations.
 There are some ministries that President Buhari holds dear- petroleum, finance, solid minerals, rural development, transportation, education, health, and agriculture.
 These ministries should be manned by professionals.
 Mr. President should be very strong in this regard.
 If he finds competent professionals from any village in Nigeria who can effectively steer these ministries, he should be brave enough to appoint them.
 When professionals are appointed to man very important ministries, they know what is expected of them.
 They know they are called to rebuild a system that will shift the governance away from the traditional method of concentrating on only ‘off-the-shelves’ way of improving our society.
 They will not only saddle themselves with the responsibilities within their portfolio; but also be team players that will bring new and feasible ideas to trigger development in all spheres of the society.
 They will help put in place, systems that will bring dynamism into governance.

-Buhari‘s second term ministers should be individuals whose senses of judgment is centered on the challenges of unlocking the future for ordinary Nigerians.
+Buhari‘s second term ministers should be individuals whose senses of judgment is centred on the challenges of unlocking the future for ordinary Nigerians.

 In fact, Nigeria needs to start a yearly continuous assessment of ministers.
 Each minister should be given realistic and measurable targets to achieve within a year or two.
 This is will leapfrog development; bring new thinking and fresh approach to governance.
 This will also make the cabinet an engine-room to provide broad variety of services to Nigerians, ranging from health to industrial development, security, a sound legal system, and an effective infrastructure and education system.
 Welcome to the next level.